DarkbornEmperor/Cry-of-Fear-Resurgence/README.md

 # Cry of Fear Resurgence
- Overhaul revamp & expansion of NPCs from Cry of Fear.
+ Overhaul recreation & expansion of NPCs from Cry of Fear.

  Note: You need VJ Base and Half-Life Resurgence for everything to work: